loopbackio/loopback-next/docs/site/Relation-generator.md

 - `<sourceModelPrimaryKey>` - Name of the id property on the model to create the relationship from.

-- `<sourceModelPrimaryKeyType>` - Type of the id property on the source mode.
+- `<sourceModelPrimaryKeyType>` - Type of the id property on the source model.

 - `<destinationModelPrimaryKey>` - Name of the id property on the model to create a relationship with.

-- `<destinationModelPrimaryKeyType>` - Type of the id property on the destination mode.
+- `<destinationModelPrimaryKeyType>` - Type of the id property on the destination model.

 - `<foreignKeyName>` - Property that references the primary key property of the destination model.